DnzGus/consoleHours/README.md

-Pra ficar mais fácil e não precisar escrever todo o caminho do arquivo, basta colar esse código no seu git bash -> alias hours="node 'diretório do arquivo' "
+put this in your git bash, I don't turn my pc off so its simple this way: alias hours="node 'diretório do arquivo' "